 After successfully completing the specialization exam, the student, in consultation with his or her dissertation committee, prepares and submits a dissertation proposal to the department.
 The proposal should include a title page, a statement of the general issues underlying the study, an overview of relevant literature, a description of the research methodology to be employed, anticipated outcomes, and a bibliography.

 The student makes a formal presentation of his/her dissertation proposal to the department at a public meeting.
 The purpose of this demonstration is to:

 - Access the perspectives and expertise of faculty beyond the student's dissertation committee in order to increase the quality of the study;

 - Provide a community check on the nature of the dissertation so that any design or methodological flaws, or conflicts among faculty perspectives, can be detected before the study itself has been undertaken.

-The dissertation proposal must be approved by the faculty before the student proceeds to the dissertation itself.
+The dissertation proposal must be approved by the dissertation committee before the student proceeds to proposal presentation or the dissertation itself.

 Full Time Study in Residence

 All students in must satisfy the requirement of a period of sustained intellectual inquiry within the academic community of their department, the School of Education, and the University.

 The residency requirement can be met in one of two ways: